-I see agony in their faces when they decide.
-They see clearly that candidate A is better, but candidate B has the right recruiting pedigree that gets nods all around.
-They choose candidate B. B is a bad choice, and no one criticizes the hiring manager as he chooses IBM.
+I see agony in my customer’s faces when they decide.
+They see clearly that candidate A is better, but candidate B has the right pedigree that gets nods all around.
+They choose candidate B. B is a bad choice, and no one criticizes the hiring manager as he chooses ‘IBM’.

 This manager is a good man and no fool.
 Further experience with other companies proved what the first case showed.
-Smart people make foolish mistakes to avoid being criticized or even fired for not choosing IBM in recruiting.
+Smart people make foolish mistakes to avoid big bosses criticizing or even firing them for not choosing the pedigree candidate in recruiting.

-Can these big companies ever understand why politics rules them, because their system is their God and pedigree is this God’s recruiting key?
+Can these big companies ever understand why politics rules them, because their system is somehow too sacred and pedigree is the magic elixir?

 We can find them the recruiting pedigree champ, but we will often advise another.